-Business Encounters: Life Scientist was developed by Clinical Tools, Inc (CTI) with funding from the National Institute of General Medical Sciences (Grant #1 R43 GM131458-01).
+Business Encounters: Life Scientist is being developed by Clinical Tools, Inc (CTI) with funding from the National Institute of General Medical Sciences (Grant #1 R43 GM131458-01).
 We gratefully acknowledge this support, which was the sole funding source for this project’s development.

 No Industry Support